annejan/swarmtv/trunk/swarmtv/readme.txt

 # ./examples.sh

-When you want to install rsstorrent
+When you want to install swarmtv

 # make install